-ACEC Washington performs two main advocacy efforts, governmental advocacy and committee advocacy.
-Governmental advocacy is one of the most important things ACEC does to affect positive change in the professional design industry.
-ACEC Washington provides information and positioning regarding government action that affects the engineering community.
-Advocating on behalf of ACEC members to the government, we lobby to promote the improvement and success of engineering companies.
+ACEC Washington lobbies on behalf of member firms to local and national governmental representatives, as well as through liaison committee activity.
+This advocacy is one of the most important things ACEC does to affect positive change in the professional engineering industry.
 ACEC and AELC have defined the Priority Issues facing firms today.

 ACEC Washington's Legislative Affairs Program has been very effective in meeting the challenges that affect the profitability and marketability of consulting engineering firms.
 The Legislative Issues Committee works with ACEC members and other professionals in the industry to review, support and oppose legislation and policies that present challenges to Washington's business environment.